 Life in the Forces.
 Coursemates!
 Devils and Angels

-“There is not a word yet, for old friends that you’ve just met” – Jim Henson We were a batch of 297 coursemates at the National Defence Academy (NDA).
-And even though we all went our separate ways towards careers in the Army, Navy and Air Force on graduation in…
+Navy Coursemates Reunion Ahoy!
+“There is not a word yet, for old friends that you’ve just met” – Jim Henson.
+This could well describe the joy of meeting old friends at a Navy coursemates reunion.
+We were a batch of 297 coursemates at the National Defence Academy (NDA).
+And even…

 Humour in Uniform – If it is Simple, Make it Difficult!

 As most of my 12 readers will know, I spent 35 years plus in the Navy.
 And, I loved every moment of it – the camaraderie, the ceremonies, the uniform, everything.
-The stand out feature of the Navy however, was the ability of the powers that be, to add a…
+The stand out feature however was military bureaucracy – the ability of the powers that be, to add a…